-Table 4.2: Additional OLE DB interfaces
+Table 2.5: Additional OLE DB interfaces

+OLE DB Use in PowerBuilder

+interface

-OLE DB interface Use in PowerBuilder ICommandPreparePreparing commands and retrieving column information.
+ICommandPreparePreparing commands and retrieving column information.

 IDBInfo Querying the data provider for its properties.
 If this interface is not supported, database connections might fail.

-IDBCommandWithRarryinggethse data provider for parameters.
+IDBCommandWitterwinegettse data provider for parameters.

 IErrorInfo Providing error information.

 IErrorRecords Providing error information.

 IIndexDefinition Creating indexes for the extended attribute system tables.
 Also creating indexes in the Database painter.
-If this interface is not supported, PowerBuilder looks for index definition syntax in the pbodb170.ini file.
+If this interface is not supported, PowerBuilder looks for index definition syntax in the pbodb.ini file.

 IMultipleResults Providing information.

-IRowsetChange Populating the extended attribute system tables when they are created.
+OLE DB interface Use in PowerBuilder IRowsetChange Populating the extended attribute system tables when they are created.
 Also, for updating blobs.
 IRowsetUpdate Creating the extended attribute system tables.
 ISQLErrorInfo Providing error information.
-ISupportErrorInfo ISupportErrorInfo Providing error information.
+ISupportErrorInfo Providing error information.
 ITableDefinition Creating the extended attribute system tables and also for creating tables in the Database painter.
-If this interface is not supported, the following behavior results: • PowerBuilder looks for table definition syntax in the pbodb170.ini file PowerBuilder catalog tables cannot be used DDL and DML operations, like modifying columns or editing data in the database painter, do not function properly ITransactionLoca Supporting transactions.
+If this interface is not supported, the following behavior results: PowerBuilder looks for table definition syntax in the pbodb.ini file PowerBuilder catalog tables cannot be used DDL and DML operations, like modifying columns or editing data in the database painter, do not function properly ITransactionLocal Supporting transactions.
 If this interface is not supported, PowerBuilder defaults to AutoCommit mode.